Duke Stroke team, survivors celebrate victories against stroke

 Health-care providers and survivors celebrated victories over stroke, from the personal to the hospital-wide level, at the Duke Stroke Team Stars event on Thursday, March 8.

-For members of the Duke Comprehensive Stroke Center, the event was a chance to celebrate both the American Heart Association/American Stroke Association's Get With the Guidelines – Stroke recent “Gold Plus” ranking, the highest ranking the Commission offers, as well as a more than 50 percent reduction in the “door-to-needle” time for providing tPA to stroke patients over the past year.
+For members of the Duke Comprehensive Stroke Center, the event was a chance to celebrate both the American Heart Association/American Stroke Association's Get With the Guidelines – Stroke recent “Gold Plus” ranking, the highest ranking the Association offers, as well as a more than 50 percent reduction in the “door-to-needle” time for providing tPA to stroke patients over the past year.

 Two stroke survivors also shared their own victories such as relearning to walk, talk and cycle, and vowing to live a fulfilling life after a stroke.
 When Jeff Charles was brought to Duke University Hospital a year ago, a nurse told his wife that Charles would likely never walk, talk or be able to care for himself again.
 After six weeks in the hospital and months of rehabilitation and therapy, Charles is active, back at home and advocating for other survivors.